Redocly/redocly-cli/docs/commands/lint.md

 ##### Method 2: Pass entrypoints via the config file

-The `apis` section in the Redocly configuration file (`redocly.yaml`) lets you configure one or more APIs.
+The `apis` object in the Redocly configuration file (`redocly.yaml`) lets you configure one or more APIs.
 Each file path is specified (using the `root` property), but files are identified by their name and version in the format `name@version`.

 `@version` is optional, and when not provided, Redocly apps interpret it as `latest` by default.
 Every `name@version` combination listed in the `apis` section must be unique.